Composite Fillings

 Composites blend into your tooth’s structure providing an excellent cosmetic option for restoring defects.
 Composites can often be placed in thinner layers preserving more of your natural tooth.

-Composite Filling Dental Treatment
+Composite Tooth Filling Dental Treatment in Monterey, CA

 Filling placement is a simple procedure.
 It is finished in a single dentist’s office visit: